erpnext/foundation/foundation/www/docs/user/manual/en/human-resources/job-opening.md

 <img class="screenshot" alt="Job Opening" src="{{docs_base_url}}/assets/img/human-resources/job-opening.png">

 ERPNext allows to plan your recruitment at a group company level.
-To understand how you can do configure this, check [Recruitment](/docs/user/manual/en/human-resources/recruitment.html)
+The number of Job Openings you can create for a Designation is restricted according to the Vacancies planned by the Staffing Plan defined for the company or one of it's parent group companies in the hierarchy.
+To understand how you can do configure this, check [Staffing Plan](/docs/user/manual/en/human-resources/setup/staffing-plan.html)

 {next}